maryanneramil19/WD--Hands-On-2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+The hero and card gallery is multi-page designed for hands-on 2 practice with HTML and CSS skills.
+This is project showcases distinct design layouts featuring various heroes and card gallery.

 Guiding Question:
 - What is the project: This is about creating a hero and card gallery website
-- Whats the purpose The purpose is to showcase distinct designs of various heroes and card website
+- Whats the purpose The purpose is to showcase distinct designs of various heroes and card website as well as to practice the HTML and CSS skills
-- What are key components: Distinct hero and card designs
+- What are key components: Some key componets include the home or landing page, the hero sections and the card gallery.
-- What technology used and how it is used: Using pure HTML and CSS
+- What technology used and how it is used: The project utilizes pure HTML and CSS for implementation.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Landing Page- The landing page serves as the home page and introduces the project.
-- Parallax transition
+- Hero Sections- This sections consists of 5 different pages with unique layouts.
-- Transactional
+- Card Gallery- This section stores static and animated cards for display.

 ### Technology
 <!-- TODO: List of Technology Used -->